Tuscany Village: Tuscany

 Commerce Associates, the new owner, renamed the project Tuscany Hills.
 The project was approved by the Henderson Planning Commission in 2001.
 An 18-hole golf course was scheduled to open to the public in 2002, to be followed later in the year by completion of homes.
 The city also designated the site as a redevelopment area, making it eligible for city funding.
 Tuscany was expected to provide $263 million in new tax revenue for Henderson over a period of 30 years.
 Aside from Tuscany's 525 acre, the redevelopment area also included 325 acre, for a total of 850 acre.
 The redevelopment deal created controversy over city ethics, as two minority owners in Commerce Associates also sat on the Henderson Redevelopment Advisory Commission, and they resigned only weeks prior to the deal.

 In June 2002, a majority stakeholder in Commerce Associates sued his business partner in the company, claiming that he diverted millions of dollars from the company for his own uses.
 A month later, Henderson mortgage executive Tom Hantges filed a civil lawsuit alleging that the redevelopment agency broke state laws.
 The Tuscany project had been approved for redevelopment funds because a portion of the property was classified as an abandoned mine.
 However, aerial photographs showed that little had remained of the gravel pit, as Rhodes had cleared most of it out.
 City officials stated that the site still qualified as a blight.
 Henderson mayor James B. Gibson said, "It has to be a priority of the city to reclaim that land and a lot of the surrounding land and it's no easy task given the industrial uses that were prevalent on much of that area."

 Managing partners at Commerce Associates stated that Hantges' lawsuit was part of an effort to force a settlement in an unrelated racketeering suit that the company had filed against him.
 The city requested that the suit be dismissed, and a district judge later ruled against Hantges, stating that his lawsuit was filed nearly a year after a 90-day deadline for such action.
-Hantges had also been concerned about a conflict of interest regarding the redevelopment agency, although the Supreme Court of Nevada ruled against him as well, stating that there was no such issue as the board members recused themselves from discussions and voting.
+Hantges had also been concerned about a conflict of interest regarding the redevelopment agency, although the Supreme Court of Nevada ruled against him as well, stating that there was no such issue beause the board members recused themselves from discussions and voting.